-How to manage workplace capacity in 2020
+How to manage workplace capacity during a health crises

 Social distancing is a phrase that has peaked in popularity over the past few months due to COVID-19 and the call to “flatten the curve.”
 Workplaces shut down to adhere to local guidelines to shelter in place.
 Employees adopted new work-from-home protocols to avoid crowded, public areas.